Naval War: Arctic Circle

 Naval War: Arctic Circle is a real time naval strategy game developed by Norwegian development company Turbo Tape Games and published by Swedish video game publisher Paradox Interactive.
 It was released on April 10, 2012.
 Naval War: Arctic Circle was announced at the 2011 Paradox Interactive Convention held in New York.
 The game is supported by the Norwegian Film Institute, Innovation Norway and the Norwegian Research Council, and is developed in close consultation with the Royal Norwegian Navy.

-As of January 23, 2013, support for the game has been abandoned by Paradox and Turbo Tape Games, therefore in October 2013 the backend source code was released to the game community to allow self-support.
+As of January 2013, support for the game has been discontinued by Paradox and Turbo Tape Games, and in October the backend source code was released to the game community to allow self-support.

 Plot

 Naval War: Arctic Circle takes place in 2030, throughout the North Atlantic, Arctic Ocean and the Baltic Sea.
 The game revolves around an imagined conflict in the Arctic Circle, where melting ice caps have opened up the region to exploitation for its raw materials.
 There are two differing single-player campaigns, narrated and played from Russian and NATO perspectives, and a 4-part tutorial.
 Additionally, one-on-one multiplayer gaming is possible through Steam services.